hleclerc/Stela/README.md

 What is Stela ?
 ===============

-Stela is a general purpose programming language dedicated to performance.
+Stela is a general purpose programming language, designed for performance, or to be more accurate, designed to simplify the design of flexible and performant programs.

-Of course, assembly language is the ultimate choice to obtain absolute performance... but not for pratical cases.
-And of course, C++ is very close to a no compromise approach, with contents that permits to generate very efficient machine code (thanks to the incredible work on compilers), and with constructs like e.g. templates, permitting to obtain genericity, flexibility, ... at no cost at all (in terms of execution speed).
+Of course, C++ is currently a great match for these goals, thanks to the incredible work on compilers and constructs like e.g. templates, permitting to obtain genericity, flexibility at no cost at all (at least in terms of execution speed).

-Nevertheless, staying with the later example, the syntax for template meta-programming en C++ is a bit awkward.
-At least, one can say that if meta-programming is possible with templates, templates are not designed for meta-programming.
+Nevertheless, staying with the later example, the syntax for C++ template meta-programming is not really convenient.
+At least, one can say that if meta-programming is possible with templates, templates do not really seem to be designed for meta-programming.

-Therefore, Stela is (currently an experimental) language with
+Stela is an experimental language with the following goals
-* the same base behavior than C++ (memory model, ...)
+* steal all the things that make C++(11) such a great language (memory model, templates, ...)
-* a compiler that is requested to do more (in order to let the user write less)
-* a server that permits to reduce the compilation time (which would become huge due to the previous point)
-* tools to (dramatically) ease metaprogramming
 * a coffeescript/python like syntax
+* a compilation working at a function level, with a server, to dramatically reduce compilation time, in order _let the user specify only the things the compiler cannot guess_
+    - return types, type of declared variables,
+    - constexpr functions or not, pure or not, ...
+    - ...
+* tools to ease metaprogramming
-* modern constructs (mixins, lambda, ...)
+* modern constructs (mixins, ...)
 * and specific optimization tools

 Currently, Stela is a work in progress.
-Do not expect any code to work properly...

 An example
 ==========